Skip to content

 Events

-UI5 Control properties can be used not only to display data but also to trigger events.
-Let’s explore how we can leverage this functionality.
+UI5 control properties can be used not only to display data but also to trigger events.
+This section shows how to work with backend events, frontend events, and follow-up actions.

 Backend